-That’s what the COVID-19 pandemic is inflicting upon whole swaths of the market as we speak.
+That’s what COVID-19 has inflicted upon whole swaths of the market over the past year.

-It’s how investors respond in moments like this that determine whether they belong at the “novice” table or they’re able to step up and join their more seasoned counterparts.
+It’s how investors respond in moments like this that determines whether they belong at the “novice” table or are able to step up and join their more seasoned counterparts.

 The Simple Indicator Investors Must Watch

-Take a moment to appreciate and understand how much uncertainty is out there.
+Take a moment to appreciate and understand how much uncertainty is still out there.

-And when the level of uncertainty is high – as it is now – the likelihood for mistakes increases exponentially.
+And when the level of uncertainty is high, the likelihood of mistakes increases exponentially.

-But there is a telltale sign of confidence investors can turn to: insider buying.
+But there is a telltale sign of confidence to which investors can turn: insider buying.